tendermint/tendermint/UPGRADING.md

 ABCI responses which previously had a `Tags` field now have an `Events` field instead.
-The original `Tags` field was simply a list of key-value pairs, where each key effectively represented some attribute of an event occuring in the blockchain, like `sender`, `receiver`, or `amount`.
-However, it was difficult to represent the occurence of multiple events (for instance, multiple transfers) in a single list.
+The original `Tags` field was simply a list of key-value pairs, where each key effectively represented some attribute of an event occurring in the blockchain, like `sender`, `receiver`, or `amount`.
+However, it was difficult to represent the occurrence of multiple events (for instance, multiple transfers) in a single list.
 The new `Events` field contains a list of `Event`, where each `Event` is itself a list of key-value pairs, allowing for more natural expression of multiple events in eg. a single DeliverTx or EndBlock.
 Note each `Event` also includes a `Type`, which is meant to categorize the